espocrm/documentation/administration/workflows.md

 Assign the target record to user by distribution rule.
 There are two available rules: Round-Robin and Least-Busy.

 * Round-Robin - users are choosen from the top to the bottom of a list (team) and then starting again.
-* Least-Busy - user who has fewer assigned records will be selected for assignment.
+* Least-Busy - user who has fewer assigned records will be chosen for assignment.

-_List Report_ - For Least-Busy distribution determines what record will be taken into account to calculate the number of assigned records.
+_List Report_ - For Least-Busy distribution determines what records will be taken into account to calculate the number of assigned records.
 E.g. for Cases we need to take only records with active status.

 ### Make Followed

-Forces specific users to follow the target entity or a specific related entity.
+Forces specific users to follow the target entity or a specificied related entity.

 ### Trigger Another Workflow

 Allows to make sequential workflows.
 It's possible to branch workflow by condition: you can setup the workflow to trigger two workflows with different conditions defined in that workflows.

 It's possible to delay executing of sequential workflow.
-In sequential wokflow you can define the condition that checks whether specifiec fields were changed since the parent workflow were triggered.
+In the sequential wokflow you can define the condition that checks whether specifiec fields were changed since the parent workflow were triggered by using _Changed_ and _Was Equal_ condition types.

 ### Run Service Action